Remortgage Calculator

 How much interest will I pay on my mortgage?

-This can change over time, for example if you take out a fixed deal at one rate then remortgage onto another rate afterwards.
+The rate can change over time, for example if you take out a fixed deal at one rate then remortgage onto another rate afterwards.

 This remortgage calculator shows how much you would pay each month and over your mortgage term, assuming the rate remains the same.